RobertBurrellDonkin/leitus/README.md

 Develops
 ========

-* Use nose to run all the tests after making changes
+* Use nose to run all the tests after making changes: nosetests